Promote Mental Health Awareness with These Video Resources

 Connecting the Dots (Filmblanc)

 Connecting the Dots is the first feature documentary of its kind to offer a raw and intimate look at youth mental health from a global perspective.
 With heartfelt poignant stories of lived experience, the film exclusively showcases young voices breaking barriers surrounding youth mental health.
 Through highly cinematic and character driven storytelling, Connecting the Dots is emotional, reflective, and hopeful.
 Our future leaders are speaking up.
 It’s time to listen.
-(Available through Films On Demand and Access Video On Demand; not available in Canada.)
+(Available through Films On Demand and Access Video On Demand; not available in Canada.
+A version with Spanish subtitles is also available,)

 #Happy: The Dictatorship of Happiness on Social Media (Java Films)